mattermost/docs/source/manage/system-wide-notifications.rst

 .. note::

-   The announcement banner displays in Mattermost Channels, but isn't visible in Playbooks, Boards, or other Mattermost integrations.
+   The announcement banner displays in Mattermost Channels, but isn't visible in collaborative playbooks, boards, or Mattermost integrations.

 .. image:: ../images/announcement-banner.png
   :alt: System admins can display an announcement banner at the top of the user's screen.